 Dr. Shrime graduated summa cum laude from Princeton University in 1996 with a BA in molecular biology.
 He received his MD from the University of Texas in 2001, after taking a year to teach organic chemistry in Singapore.
 Medical school was followed by a residency in otolaryngology at the joint Columbia/Cornell program in Manhattan, followed, in turn, by a fellowship in head and neck surgical oncology at the University of Toronto in 2007.
 He completed a second fellowship in microvascular reconstructive surgery, also at the University of Toronto, in 2008.
 He was the first to identify a novel independent prognostic indicator in head and neck cancer.

 To date, he has worked and taught in Liberia, Sierra Leone, Guinea, Benin, Togo, Congo, Haiti, Saudi Arabia, Cameroon, and Madagascar.
 In May, 2011, he graduated with an MPH in global health from the Harvard School of Public Health, where he was a finalist for both the Albert Schweitzer award and the HSPH Student Recognition award, and in May, 2015, he received his PhD in health policy from Harvard University, with a concentration in decision science.
-His research is supported by the Damon Runyon Cancer Foundation and Mercy Ships; he has previously received research support from the GE Foundation’s Safe Surgery 2020 project and the Steven C. and Carmella Kletjian Foundation.
+His research is supported by the Damon Runyon Cancer Foundation and by an anonymous donation to the Center for Global Surgery Evaluation; he has previously received research support from the GE Foundation’s Safe Surgery 2020 project and the Steven C. and Carmella Kletjian Foundation.